saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 <p><small>| OPTIONAL | STRING |</small></p>

 :::caution
-As this option will soon be deprecated, we recommend using the [`--region`](/dev/cli/sauce-connect-proxy/#--region) flag, compatible with Sauce Connect versions 4.7.0 and above.
+We recommend using the [`--region`](/dev/cli/sauce-connect-proxy/#--region) flag, compatible with Sauce Connect versions 4.7.0 and above.
 :::

 __Description__: Sets the URL for the [data center endpoint](/basics/data-center-endpoints) of the location where the device you're testing on is hosted.<br/>